 - SS1 (Field and laboratory skills).
 Employ a broad range of fieldwork skills and laboratory skills including ecological techniques, species identification and habitat classification methods, mapping, planning, risk assessment, and health and safety. - SS2 (Data handling, analysis and statistics).
 Use data handling, data analysis and statistics skills in a broad range of ecological and conservation applications. - SS3 (Information Technology and GIS).
 Apply Information Technology and Geographic Information Systems (GIS) skills in a range of ecological and conservation contexts. - SS4 (Critical thinking and information literacy).
 Demonstrate the ability to theorise ecology and conservation practice and relate applied work to conceptual frameworks. - SS5 (Team working and project management).
 Demonstrate team working and project management skills including group work planning and coordination of team inputs.

-In addition, successful students completing the MSci will be able to:
+In addition, successful students taking the programme with the Work Placement Year will be able to: